hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 here is my training Output: [1, 1, 0, 0]
 ```

-when it comes to a set of weights and bias, it not be trained but stucked.
+when it comes to a set of weights and bias, it not be trained but stuck.

 let us try to analyze this situation, we use the Wights `[ 0.13238207, -0.03962529]` and bias `0`